- Creating and Making Use of a New Result Template

 Inserting the Global Search Box

-In the page header of the pages that will have a global searchbox, except the one used to display the search results, insert a Coveo Global Searchbox rendering.
+In the page header of the article pages that will have a global search box, insert a Coveo Global Searchbox rendering.

-Create or select a data source for the Global Searchbox.
-Validate that the SearchPageUri parameter is set using the Coveo Edit Datasource button on the Global Searchbox.
+Create or select a data source for the Coveo Global Searchbox.

-You should now have a search box that redirects to the given search page URI.
+You should now have a global search box that redirects the queries to the specified search page URI.
 Once you reach the search results page, the local search box can be used for new queries.

 Scenario 2: Same Search Box in and out of the Search Results Page

-You might want to include a search box in the header of all of your pages which can also be used as the search box of a Search Interface.
+You might want to include a search box in the header of all of your pages, including your search results page.
+You would then use the Coveo Global Searchbox.

-To connect the global search box to the search interface in the results page, the search interface needs to understand that the search box is an external component.
+To connect the global search box to the search interface in the search results page, the search interface needs to understand that the search box is an external component.
+Hence, the Coveo Global Searchbox needs to be inserted into an External Components Section.
 An external component is linked to the search interface without being inserted within one of its placeholders.

 Inserting the Global Search Box inside of an External Component Section

-- In your page header, insert the External Components Section rendering, located in the Sections folder.
+Insert the External Components Section rendering in your header placeholder.
+This rendering is located in the Sections folder.

-- Create or select a data source for the External Components Section.
+Create or select a data source for the External Components Section (see Configuring the External Components Section).

-Select the Global Search Section, and select Next.
+Select the Global Search Section.
 This will add placeholders for you to insert the search box and related components.

 Select the Coveo Global Searchbox rendering.